sedand/whydiditfail/ethereum_private_chain.md

 #### Nodes are connected!
 Let's try mining

 - Exit the console of the second node. (exit)
+- If you haven't done so, create an account (etherbase): `./geth account new`
 - Start it again with added `--mine` flag.
 (You can also add `--minerthreads 1` to get a clean logflow for now) `./geth --networkid 1234 --nodiscover --verbosity 9 --mine console`